board of trustees

-Chairman of the Executive Board, Merck KGaA
+Chairman of the Board, Nobel Foundation

 Rector em.
 Wissenschaftskolleg zu Berlin, Institute for Advanced Study

-Helga Nowotny is President and founding member of the European Research Council.
+Helga Nowotny is former President and founding member of the European Research Council.
 Her work as a researcher includes more than 300 articles published in scientific journals on topics such as social studies of science and technology, macrosociology and the impact of the life sciences on society, and several prizes like the J.D.
 Bernal Prize.
 Her teaching career has included, among other, positions at the Institute of Advanced Study in Vienna, King’s College, Cambridge, École des Hautes Études en Sciences Sociales in Paris and the University of Vienna.

 Founder and Chairman, The Science and Technology in Society (STS) forum, Kyoto

 Ernst Theodor Rietschel is a German chemist trained at the Ludwig-Maximilians University in Munich and the Albert-Ludwigs-University in Freiburg.
 Since the 80’s he was invested of leading roles in institutions like the Borstel Research Institute, the Lycée Francais in Hamburg, the Leibniz Association, where he was president until 2010.
 For his work he was awarded prizes including the “Ordre pour le Merite” from the Republic of France, the Grand Prize of the German Society for Hygiene and Microbiology, and the First Class Federal Cross of Merit of the Federal Republic of Germany.

 Chairman of the Board, Berlin Institute of Health, former President Leibniz Association